by Nebula Haze

 Growing Just 1-2 Cannabis Plants at a Time

-- May Be Only Legal Choice - Some growers live in areas with limits on the number of plants they can grow (for example in some states you are only allowed to grow 3 mature plants at a time), so these growers don't have a lot of choice when it comes to how many plants to grow
+- May Be Only Legal Choice – Many growers live in an area with a limit on the number of plants they can grow (for example in Canada you are only allowed to grow 4 plants at a time, and each legal US state has different growing rules).
+These growers don’t have a lot of choices when it comes to how many plants to grow.

 - Less Variety – You’ll only be able to grow one or two strains, instead of many strains at once.